nathanjhood/MSYS2-toolchain/README.md

 And save the file.
 Done.

+## Package management

+Eventual intended usage would be to supercede Msys's native Arch-Linux style "Pacman" package manager, for Microsoft's "vcpkg-tool" - or a customization of it - to enable much greater interoperability between Msys's MinGW-based sub-systems (including the Clang toolchain variants and their tools), and the native development environment (IDE integration, etc); as well as integrating a much larger package registry for third-party libraries (vcpkg's "ports"), cross-compiling support, and driven by a finely-tuned CMake configuration, tailored to tap into each subsystem's entire toolchain with ease.

 Many vars will be translated (back!) over to their <b>'\<VCPKG_*\>'</b> origins in order to work as a drop-in toolchain for vcpkg.
 However, this is of particular interest as it opens up a lot more interoperability, which appeals to the core nature of the project itself.

-Cross compiling...?
-We need solid native configs first, in any case.

 Note that vcpkg also has the foundations of an MSYS installation in it's package registries, which it often uses to pull and patch <i>'*.pc'</i> files for build system variables.
 There are definitions of functions to pull varieties of MSYS packages (directly from Git/mirrors instead of via pacman) - there seems to be enough foundation there almost to spin vcpkg into some super-package-manager for a custom MSYS-based system, if wanted.
 Perhaps some of this can be leveraged later on...